How to Install Puppet on Ubuntu Linux

 Install Puppet Agent

 Now that the server is installed, switch to the client node and install the Puppet client version on the node.
-For this tutorial, we’re going to be using an Ubuntu machine as our client node.
+We will use a Ubuntu machine as our client node for this tutorial.

 Puppet agents and the master servers communicate over an encrypted tunnel (HTTPS) with client verification.
 To install the Puppet client on Ubuntu, use the commands below to download and install the Puppet client repository.